 Enbrel should be reconstituted aseptically with 1 mL of the supplied Sterile Bacteriostatic Water for Injection, USP (0.9% benzyl alcohol), giving a solution of 1.0 mL containing 25 mg of Enbrel.

 A vial adapter is supplied for use when reconstituting the lyophilized powder.
 However, the vial adapter should not be used if multiple doses are going to be withdrawn from the vial.
 If the vial will be used for multiple doses, a 25-gauge needle should be used for reconstituting and withdrawing Enbrel, and the supplied “Mixing Date:” sticker should be attached to the vial and the date of reconstitution entered.
-Reconstituted solution must be used within 14 days.
+Reconstituted solution must be refrigerated at 36°F to 46°F (2°C to 8°C) and used within 14 days.
 Discard reconstituted solution after 14 days because product stability and sterility cannot be assured after 14 days.
+DO NOT store reconstituted Enbrel solution at room temperature.

 If using the vial adapter, twist the vial adapter onto the diluent syringe.
 Then, place the vial adapter over the Enbrel vial and insert the vial adapter into the vial stopper.
 Push down on the plunger to inject the diluent into the Enbrel vial.
 If using a 25-gauge needle to reconstitute and withdraw Enbrel, the diluent should be injected very slowly into the Enbrel vial.
 It is normal for some foaming to occur.
 Keeping the diluent syringe in place, gently swirl the contents of the Enbrel vial during dissolution.
 To avoid excessive foaming, do not shake or vigorously agitate.